 Window Types: What is the best option for you?

-Wood Clad: Typically, the most expensive, wood clad windows have either a fiberglass or aluminum exterior and a wood interior.
-This type of window is a great option for older or historic homes as they can match the era.
+Typically, the most expensive, wood clad windows have either a fiberglass or aluminum exterior and a wood interior.
+These window types are often paired with weather resistant extior window frames making them perfect for the changing weather of the Pacific Northwest.
+This type of window is also a great option for older or historic homes as they can match the era.

-Aluminum: With a mid to high price range, aluminum windows looks best on more contemporary and modern homes.
+With a mid to high price range, aluminum windows looks best on more contemporary and modern homes.
+These windows are easy to maintain, are durable, and have a relatively high lifespan compared to other windows.

 A Cautionary Tale of Improper Window Installation